 If you find some websites adverse to scraping, there’s an alternative way to access their information.
 Most if not all websites allow Google to crawl their content because it helps them to get visitors.
 This means that Google probably has already downloaded the content, most of which is available through their cache.
 You can use these cached pages to access the information you need.
 And with a trusted proxies account, you can work undetected.
-Here’s what you need to know about using Google cached pages for web scraping.
+Here’s what you need to know about scraping websites via Google cached pages.

 Accessing cached pages